An introduction to imandra-tools¶

 end

-The above model is not very interesting but it exemplifies all that's needed for a model to be suitable for usage with Idf
+The above model is not very interesting but it exemplifies all that's needed for a model to be suitable for usage with Idf:

 - An algebraic type describing all the possible messages a model can react to (

-) - A type describing the current state of the model (
+message) - A type describing the current state of the model (

-) - A transition function from message and state to new state (
+counter_state) - A transition function from message and state to new state (

-Now that the module is defined, we need to set-up Idf
+Now that the module is defined, we need to set-up Idf for its decomposition.

-We need to do is define a module implementing the Idf_intf.DFSM_SIG
+We need to do is define a module implementing the Idf_intf.DFSM_SIG module signature:

 - a

-module signature:- an
+State_machinemodule implementing theIdf_intf.SM_SIGmodule signature:- an

-type mapping to the model message type - a
+eventtype mapping to the model message type - a

-type mapping to the model state type - an
+statetype mapping to the model state type - an

-value of typestate
+init_statevalue of typestate - a

-transition function mapping to the model transition function - an
+steptransition function mapping to the model transition function - an

 - an